 Repository Management with Nexus

 The ability to enable or disable procurement for a hosted repository comes in very handy when you want to "certify" a hosted repository as containing all of the components (no more and no less) required for a production build.
-You can start procurement, run a build which triggers artifact procurement, and then stop procurement knowing that the procured repository now contains all of the components required for building a specific project.
+You can start procurement, run a build that triggers artifact procurement, and then stop procurement, knowing that the procured repository now contains all of the components required for building a specific project.
 Stopping procurement assures you that the contents of the repository will not change if the third-party, external proxied repository does.
 This is an extra level of assurance that your release components depend on a set of components under your complete control.